-Working on the move is now commonplace thanks to advanced mobile digital technology.
-Being able to connect to the internet anywhere and at any time has become an essential business service.
+Working on the move is now commonplace, and being able to connect to the internet anywhere and at any time has become an essential business service.

 The plethora of Wi-Fi hotspots offer fast and cheap access.
-However, for business users, security must at all times be of paramount importance, which is why many mobile business users are moving away from using Wi-Fi to the range of 4G access services that are now available.
+However, for business users, security must at all times be of paramount importance, which is why many mobile business users have moved away from using Wi-Fi to 4G access services.

-F-Secure states: "Public Wi-Fi simply wasn't built with 21st century security demands in mind.
+Cyber security company F-Secure says: "Public Wi-Fi simply wasn't built with 21st century security demands in mind.
 When you use public Wi-Fi without any added security measures, you leak data about yourself from your device."

 So if public Wi-Fi is simply too insecure for business users, what's the solution?

-Advances in mobile connectivity offer speeds of up to 60 megabits per second in some places, which is far greater than can be expected with the average Wi-Fi connection, especially if you are trying to use a particularly busy Wi-Fi hotspot.
+Advances in mobile connectivity offer solid speeds depending on the carrier and the location, often better than can be expected with the average Wi-Fi connection, especially if you're trying to use a congested Wi-Fi hotspot.

 1. Install mobile security applications